craigpastro/pgfga/README.md

 In the future it would be nice to write a DSL for schemas and a parser so that we don't have to specify the schema using JSON.
-It would also be very nice if all the people who have wrote ReBAC implementations decided on a single DSL.
+It would also be very nice if all the people who have written ReBAC implementations decided on a single DSL.

 ### `pgfga.read_schema`